What is Tenants Liability Insurance, and do I need it?

 Standalone cover is usually better for people who don’t have many personal possessions and want to protect their deposit, or are being compelled to buy it by their landlord or letting agent.

-Can a letting agent force you to get Tenants Liability Insurance?
+Can a letting agent force you to get it?

 Many home contents policies include Tenants Liability Insurance, but not all, so it’s worth checking your provider’s policy wording.
 There are hundreds of providers of home contents cover, so we won’t go into them all here.